 Significant Risk Findings & Conclusions Valuation of Land and Buildings in Property, Plant & Equipment (PPE) under Existing Use Value (EUV) or Fair Value (FV) and Assets Held For Sale (AHFS) under Fair Value (FV) We employed the use of our own expert to support the work in relation to the valuation of land, buildings and assets held-for-sale valued on an EUV of FV basis.
 Our expert reviewed the valuation of 6 properties, and ultimately found all 6 to be within the expected range.
 The local audit team tested a further 7 assets back to supporting information.
 We did not identify any misstatements from these procedures.
 In order to prepare the financial statements, the Council used the valuation of surplus assets from 2020/21 in 2021/22, as the 2021/22 balances were not available.
 The updated valuation has now been obtained and the financial statements updated to reflect the valuation report.
 Surplus assets increased in value by £829k.
-Our work in this area is completed, subject to final review.
+We identified a judgmental difference in the valuation of community centres of £204k.
 Valuation of Investment Properties (IP) under Fair Value (FV) In order to prepare the financial statements, the Council used the valuation of investment properties from 2020/21 in 2021/22, as the 2021/22 balances were not available.
 The updated valuation has now been obtained and the financial statements updated to reflect the valuation report.
 This reduced the value of these investment properties by £1.61m.
 Our detailed testing did not identify any evidence of material misstatement arising from the valuation of Investment Properties under Fair Value.
-Our work in this area is completed, subject to final review.
+A judgmental aggregate overstatement difference relating to the fair value movement in valuation across a small number of the Councils investment properties totaling £294k.

 Area of Audit Focus / Inherent Risk Findings & Conclusions Valuation of Land & Buildings in property, plant and equipment (PPE) under Depreciated Replacement Cost (DRC) We have not identified any evidence of material misstatement arising from the valuation of land and buildings under a depreciated replacement cost basis.
-Our work in this area is completed, subject to final review.
 Valuation of Housing Revenue Account (HRA) properties We have not identified any evidence of material misstatement arising from the valuation of those properties held within the Housing Revenue Account.
 Infrastructure assets Our work concluded the Council's current accounting practice continues to be in accordance with the CIPFA Code of Local Authority Accounting.
 Where subsequent expenditure is incurred to replace part of an asset, management writes out the value of the old part being replaced.
 Pension Liability Valuation We tested the Council's pension liability valuation and assessed the work of the Council's actuary.
 We are satisfied that the pension liability and associated balances within the financial statements are not materially misstated.
 We have undertaken additional audit procedures in responses to the updated ISA540 regarding accounting estimates.
 These have included the production of a parallel IAS19 report by an EY pensions expert which was then compared to the report prepared by Hymans Robertson.
 No material differences were identified from this process.
 A triennial review of the West Sussex Pension Fund was undertaken as of March 2022 with reporting released in March 2023.
 This triennial review resulted in a revised IAS19 report being issued as at 31 March 2022.
-We are in the process of testing the underlying data which supports this triennial review in order to provide assurance over the revised IAS19 entries.
+The Council has appropriately updated the financial statements to reflect the revised IAS 19 reporting entries.
 Going Concern Disclosure We have completed our audit procedures around the going concern disclosure and are satisfied that the Council's use of the going concern assumption is appropriate.
-We will continue to work with officers to ensure the disclosure is up to date at the point of signing the audit report.